WordPress/health-check/readme.txt

 == Changelog ==

 = UNRELEASED =
-* Moved Site Health checks to backwards compatible folder in favor of core implementations when available.
+* Added a custom filter for the Health Check plugin PHP Compatibility check.
-* Separated Javascript logic for easier maintenance and compatibility-handling.
+* Changed how Javascript is built and bundled in the plugin.
-* Moved the `phpinfo()` check to the Tools section.
+* Changed the location of the `phpinfo()` check to the Tools section.
-* Small style-adjustments for troubleshooting mode and WordPress 5.9 compatibility.
+* Fixed styling issues for troubleshooting mode in WordPress 5.9.
+* Removed Site Health Status from the plugin, as they were implemented in WordPress 5.2.

 = v1.4.5 =
 * Fix Troubleshooting Mode throwing errors in frontend on WordPress 5.5